-Mid-Term #1 is an online exam on Avenue and will be multiple choice and closed book and accounts for 25% of your final grade.
+Mid-Term #1 will be multiple choice and closed book and accounts for 25% of your final grade.
 The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.

 MID-TERM #2